amnesiiac/amnesiiac.github.io/_posts/2024-08-15-container-traffic-between-docker0-eth0.md

 ```

 some explanations about the above information derived:
-a) for route rule 1, all pkt without specified rule will match this rule: redirect the pkt to gateway
+1 for route rule 1, all pkt without specified rule will match this rule: redirect the pkt to gateway
 (172.17.0.1) by interface eth0.
-b) for route rule 2, all pkt dst to 172.17.0.0/16 subnet will be send through the container's default interface
+2 for route rule 2, all pkt dst to 172.17.0.0/16 subnet will be send through the container's default interface
 eth0, with preferred src set as 172.17.0.15 (eth0).

+<p style="margin-bottom: 20px;"></p>

-2 check interface info inside the container:
+$ 2 check interface info inside the container:

 ```text
 $(container) ifconfig